AHRQ Publishing and Communications Guidelines

 - The PDF document must contain actual text.
 The PDF document must have characters that can be picked up by screen readers as opposed to scanned pages that contain only images.
 Actual text is made from word processing or desktop published files.

-- The PDF document must have accessibility tags, which are similar to HTML tags.
+- The PDF document must have accessibility tags (similar to HTML tags).
 Tagged PDF documents contain information on logical structure about the contents of the file.
 Examples of accessibility tags include heading subordination and paragraphs.
 Tagging also should ensure logical reading order.

 Tags define the document's structure and reading order, describe graphics, and improve navigation.
 PDF tags are embedded in the document and are not visually seen.
-Tags can only be edited with the Tags Palette in the full version of Acrobat®.
+Tags can only be edited with the Tags Palette in the full version of Acrobat® (View/Navigation Panels/Tags).